vercel/next.js/errors/empty-object-getInitialProps.md

 #### Possible Ways to Fix It

 Look for any page's using `getInitialProps` that return an empty object `{}`.
-You might also need to update higher order components (HOCs) to not only add `getInitialProps` if they are present on the passed component.
+You might also need to update higher order components (HOCs) to only add `getInitialProps` if they are present on the passed component.

 ### Useful Links